Extended applicability domain of viscous anisotropic hydrodynamics in (2+1)-D Bjorken flow with transverse expansion: Models and Observables

 with $r=P_L/P_\perp\approx 0$ for both \VAH\ and \RTA, because these two models share the free-streaming fixed point at $\tau\to0^+$, while in traditional hydrodynamics, $r$ is slightly negative in this limit \cite{Ambrus:2022koq}.

-In Sec.\ref{sec:final-state}, we show the final-state observables from traditional hydrodynamics.
-Since this description always breaks down at sufficiently early times, a local rescaling manipulation of the initial condition is performed for these hydrodynamic simulations, in order to properly account for the pre-hydrodynamic evolution; please see \cite{Ambrus:2022koq} or Appendix \ref{appendix B} for details. \\[-0.05in]
+In Sec.\,\ref{sec:final-state}, we show the final-state observables from traditional hydrodynamics.
+Since this description always breaks down at sufficiently early times, a local rescaling manipulation of the initial condition is performed for these hydrodynamic simulations, to properly account for the pre-hydrodynamic evolution.
+Please see Ref. \cite{Ambrus:2022koq} or Appendix \ref{appendix B} for details. \\[-0.05in]